luau-project/lua-xz/README.md

 -- simulate content to be streamed to the encoder local inputs = {"hello", " ", "world"}

--- table to hold the output of each `update' call
+-- a table to hold the output
+-- after a compression-decompression
+-- to be matched against the initial
+-- `inputs' table above
--- on both writer / reader streams local outputs = {}
+local outputs = {}

 --[[ start of encoding ]]
+do
     -- create a writer stream
+    --
+    -- tip: always check for errors
-local writer_stream = xz.stream.writer(xz.PRESET_DEFAULT, xz.CHECK_CRC64)
+    local ok, writer_stream = pcall(

--- push each element in the `inputs' table
+        function()
+            return xz.stream.writer(xz.PRESET_DEFAULT, xz.CHECK_CRC64)
+        end
+    )

+    -- an error occurred ?
+    if (not ok) then
--- onto the writer stream
+        -- raise the error
+        error(writer_stream)
+    end

+    -- open / create a destination file to hold the compressed content local output_file = assert(
+        io.open("lua-xz.xz", "wb"),
+        "failed to open the file lua-xz.xz for writing" )

+    -- save a variable to hold each compressed_chunk local compressed_chunk

     for _, IN in ipairs(inputs) do
-    table.insert(outputs, writer_stream:update(IN))
+        -- feed the writer stream with the IN chunk
+        -- and get the compressed chunk
+        --
+        -- tip: always check for errors
+        ok, compressed_chunk = pcall(
+            function()
+                return writer_stream:update(IN)
             end
-table.insert(outputs, writer_stream:finish())
+        )

+        -- an error occurred ?
+        if (not ok) then
--- close the writer stream to free resources
+            -- raise the error
--- tip: it is automatically freed on garbage collection writer_stream:close()

--- write each compressed chunk to the destination file local output_file = assert(io.open("lua-xz.xz", "wb"), "failed to open the file lua-xz.xz for writing") for _, OUT in ipairs(outputs) do
-    output_file:write(OUT)
+            error(compressed_chunk)
         end

+        -- write the compressed chunk to the output file output_file:write(compressed_chunk)
+    end

+    -- get the last compressed chunk
+    --
+    -- tip: always check for errors
+    ok, compressed_chunk = pcall(
+        function()
+            return writer_stream:finish()
+        end
+    )

+    -- an error occurred ?
+    if (not ok) then
+        -- raise the error
+        error(compressed_chunk)
+    end

+    -- write the last compressed chunk to the output file output_file:write(compressed_chunk)

+    -- close the output file
     output_file:close()

+    -- close the writer stream to free resources
+    --
+    -- tip: it is automatically freed on garbage collection writer_stream:close() end
 --[[ end of encoding]]

 --[[ start of decoding ]]
+do
     -- create a reader stream
+    --
+    -- tip: always check for errors
+    local ok, reader_stream = pcall(
+        function()
-local input_stream = xz.stream.reader(xz.MEMLIMIT_UNLIMITED, xz.CONCATENATED)
+            return xz.stream.reader(xz.MEMLIMIT_UNLIMITED, xz.CONCATENATED)

--- clear the outputs to fill it again
--- with the decoding output
-for i = #outputs, 1, -1 do
-    table.remove(outputs, i)
         end
+    )

     -- open the file created above
     -- to feed the reader stream
     -- with content to decode
+    local input_file = assert(
+        io.open("lua-xz.xz", "rb"),
-local input_file = assert(io.open("lua-xz.xz", "rb"), "failed to open the file lua-xz.xz for reading")
+        "failed to open the file lua-xz.xz for reading" )

--- read chunks of 8 bytes
+    -- define the number of bytes
+    -- of the chunk to be read
+    -- from the input file.
+    -- In a real world scenario,
+    -- 8kb (8 * 1024) would be
+    -- a reasonable value
-local chunk_size = 8
+    local chunk_size = 64

     -- read first chunk
     local OUT = input_file:read(chunk_size)

+    -- save a variable to hold each decompressed_chunk local decompressed_chunk

     -- keep reading the file while
     -- the chunk is not nil
     while (OUT ~= nil) do
+        -- feed the reader stream stream with the OUT chunk -- and get the decompressed chunk
+        --
+        -- tip: always check for errors
+        ok, decompressed_chunk = pcall(
+            function()
+                return reader_stream:update(OUT)
+            end
+        )

+        -- an error occurred ?
+        if (not ok) then
+            -- raise the error
+            error(decompressed_chunk)
+        end

+        -- save the decompressed chunk
+        -- in the `outputs' table
-    table.insert(outputs, input_stream:update(OUT))
+        table.insert(outputs, decompressed_chunk)

+        -- read the next chunk from the file
         OUT = input_file:read(chunk_size)
     end

+    -- grab the last decompressed chunk
+    --
+    -- tip: always check for errors
+    ok, decompressed_chunk = pcall(
+        function()
+            return reader_stream:finish()
+        end
+    )

+    -- an error occurred ?
+    if (not ok) then
+        -- raise the error
+        error(decompressed_chunk)
+    end

+    -- save the last decompressed chunk
+    -- in the `outputs' table
-table.insert(outputs, input_stream:finish())
+    table.insert(outputs, decompressed_chunk)

+    -- close the file
     input_file:close()

     -- close the reader stream to free resources
+    --
--- tip: it is automatically freed on garbage collection input_stream:close()
+    -- tip: it is automatically freed on garbage collection reader_stream:close() end
 --[[ end of decoding]]

 -- make sure that the decoded data
+-- after compression-decompression
 -- matches the initial inputs
+assert(
-assert(table.concat(inputs) == table.concat(outputs))
+    table.concat(inputs) == table.concat(outputs),
+    "compression-decompression mismatch: the final output did not match the initial input" )
 ```

 ## Constants